LESSON #13:

 More Tips About Writing Game Design Documents

-NOTE: this lesson is a follow-on lesson for Lesson 2.
+NOTE: this article is a follow-on to FAQ 2.
 They're a matched set - collect them both!

 I have not only written a lot of designs, I've also read a lot of them.
 I know what to do when writing one, but I've learned a lot of "do's & don'ts" by reading designs written by others.